wylee/django-local-settings/README.md

     setting will be replaced with the `PACKAGE` setting, so that its default value is effectively `'top_level_package'`.

-- After all the local settings are defined, add the following lines:
+- *After* all the local settings are defined, add the following line:

-        _settings = load_and_check_settings(globals())
-        globals().update(_settings)
+        inject_settings()

-    These two lines merge the project's local settings into the settings module's namespace.
-Passing `globals()` initializes the local settings loader with base settings (e.g., `PACKAGE` in the example above) and by "telling" it which settings are local settings.
+    This initializes the local settings loader with the base settings from the settings *module* and tells it which settings are local settings.
+It then merges in the settings from the settings *file*.

-    `load_and_check_settings()` loads the project's local settings from a file (`$PWD/local.cfg` by default), prompting for any that are missing, and returns a new dictionary with local settings merged over any base settings.
+    `inject_settings()` loads the project's local settings from a file (`$CWD/local.cfg` by default), prompting for any that are missing, and returns a new dictionary with local settings merged over any base settings.
 When not running on a TTY/console, missing local settings will cause an exception to be raised.

-    `globals().update(_settings)` merges all of the settings into the settings module's namespace.
-After this line runs, you will be able to use the local settings just like any other settings.
-For example, you could do `if DEBUG: ...`; at this point, `DEBUG` is no longer a `LocalSetting` instance--it's a regular old bool.
+    After `inject_settings()` runs, you'll be able to access the local settings in the settings module as usual, in case some dynamic configuration is required.
+For example, you could do `if DEBUG:

-    Note: You could just write
-    `globals().update(load_and_check_settings(globals()))`.
-The spelling
-    above is just intended to make it more clear what's happening.
+    ...`.
+At this point, `DEBUG` is no longer a `LocalSetting` instance--it's a regular bool.

 - Now you can run any `manage.py` command, and you will be prompted to enter any missing local settings.
 On the first run, the settings file